 People are doing heaps for kauri, kiwi and kākāpō but nothing for endemic butterfly species, yet insects are crucial to the ecosystem.Jacqui Knight Monarch Butterfly New Zealand Trust

-Check your school library for the article from the 2013 level 2 Connected journal ‘I Spy’, download it as a google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2013 level 2 Connected journal ‘I Spy’, download it as a google slide presentation or order it from the Ministry of Education.

 The teacher support material (TSM) can be downloaded from TKI (PDF file), click on 'Look inside this issue').
 The material focuses on the science capabilities ‘Gather and interpret data’ and ‘Interpret representations’, and several aspects of the nature of science – located within the article text.
 It also outlines activities that support observation and action.